Rites of Ash: Kept Me Up All Night (2013–2014)

-Separate Ways (Worlds Apart) (2014)
+"Separate Ways (Worlds Apart)" (2014)

-On Sept.
-8th, 2014, Rites of Ash released their cover of Separate Ways (Worlds Apart), a tribute to the track by the legendary band Journey.
+On September 8, 2014, Rites of Ash released their cover of "Separate Ways (Worlds Apart)", a tribute to the track by the legendary band Journey.
 In addition to releasing the single, the band made a shot-for-shot remake of the original 1983 music video.
 The video was directed by former Crash Boom Bang bassist/keyboardist, Raul Rivero and Risemont Studios.

-Kill For Love (2014-Present)
+Kill For Love (2014–present)

-Rites of Ash released their full-length album 'Kill For Love' on Oct.
-31, 2014.
+Rites of Ash released their full-length album Kill For Love on October 31, 2014.
 A culmination of over two years of work, this album featured 14 tracks.
 This album was recorded and mixed at Feedback Studios, Bovaland, and Assembly Line Studios; produced by: Lazzo; mixing engineers: Jeff Bova and Kevin "131" Gutierrez; mastering engineer: Michael Roberts of Hurt.
 The band was nominated for a WAMA award for Best Modern Rock Group in February 2015.